Fri, 17 Oct 2008

 The Future

-The next topic is not very exiting, but good to know anyway: how some operators changed from perl 5 to 6.
+The next topic is not very exicting, but good to know anyway: how some operators changed from perl 5 to 6.

-After that it gets really interesting: I'll write about lazy list, and then custom operators, one of the coolest features of Perl 6 in my humble opinion.
+After that it gets really interesting: I'll write about lazy lists, and then custom operators, one of the coolest features of Perl 6 in my humble opinion.

 Further topics: